p-j-smith/lipyphilic/README.rst

 Full documentation
 ==================

-**lipyphilic**'s documentation is available at lipyphilic.readthedocs.io, where we have full documentation of the API as well as examples of how to use the analysis tools.
+**lipyphilic**'s documentation is available at [lipyphilic.readthedocs.io](https://lipyphilic.readthedocs.io),
+where you can find the full documentation of the API as well as examples of how to use the analysis tools.